Johnrev16/Evo-Scheduling/README.md

 1. Download all the .java files in this GitHub repository named "Choreographer," "Arc," and "Main" and store them inside your folder.
 2. Open up your terminal.
-3. In the MacOS terminal, type "cd Desktop/name_of_folder" -- so if your folder is named "evo-scheduling," you should type "cd Desktop/evo-scheduling"
+3. In the MacOS terminal, type and enter "cd Desktop/name_of_folder" -- so if your folder is named "evo-scheduling," you should type "cd Desktop/evo-scheduling"
-4. In the Windows terminal, type "cd OneDrive/Desktop/name_of_folder" -- so if your folder is named "evo-scheduling," you should type "cd OneDrive/Desktop/evo-scheduling"
+4. In the Windows terminal, type and enter "cd OneDrive/Desktop/name_of_folder" -- so if your folder is named "evo-scheduling," you should type "cd OneDrive/Desktop/evo-scheduling"
 5. Now that you're in the correct directory, you can now run the program!

 # RUNNING THE PROGRAM

-1. On MacOS and Windows, type "javac Main.java" to compile the .java into a .class
+1. On MacOS and Windows, type and enter "javac Main.java" to compile the .java into a .class
-2. Then, type "java Main" This should prompt you to choose the .csv file.
+2. Then, type and enter "java Main" This should prompt you to choose the .csv file.
 Type that file name.
 3. This should prompt a second question to choose which algorithm to run.
-Type "1".
+Type and enter "1".
 4. If algorithm 1 does not INITIALLY provide a valid assignment, re-run step 2-3 with the first algorithm at least THREE TIMES.
 I
-5. If that still does not work, type "2" to run the second algorithm.
+5. If that still does not work, type and enter "2" to run the second algorithm.
 6. If neither algorithm works, good luck! (do it by handdd)

 If a valid assignment has been created, feel free to share this draft schedule to the choreographers and change any times that would fit best.